-Rothesay's right-of-use assets represents the lease on the UK office executed in May 2019.
+Rothesay's right-of-use assets include the lease on the UK office executed in May 2019.
 The lease for the UK office, The Post Building, has a duration of 17 years with a break clause at 12 years which we have assumed is exercised.
-The incremental borrowing rate was 3.37%.
+The incremental borrowing rate for the Group was 3.37%.
+Rothesay's right-of-use asset also includes the lease on the new US office executed in 2022.
+The lease has a duration of 12 years with breaks at years 7 and 10 which we have assumed are not exercised.